 Downstairs is the magnificent Grand Salon, which overlooks the French-style garden with an ornamental pond, box hedges and potted lemon trees.
 Inside, the salon walls are lined with 250-year-old Rococo murals by the Flemish painter Pierre Norbert van Reysschoot, and great care has been taken to preserve original features such as marble fireplaces and herringbone-wood floors.
 Here you can enjoy the breakfast (at a fee) or relax with a fine wine or brandy after a day of sightseeing.

 Your hosts: Jan Rosseel & Marc Vergauwe

-✅ free Wi-Fi • 5 rooms • hotel opened: 2005 • interior design: Neeo Selon Neo (Ghent) • bathroom amenities: Floris • pets not allowed • Friday and Saturday minimum 2-nights stay • private parking possible at a location nearby (charged) • nearest tram stop: 4-minute walk • Graslei: 5-minute walk • Flanders Opera: 6-minute walk • Design Museum: 6-minute walk
+✅ free Wi-Fi • size matters: 5 rooms & suites (25-70m2) (269-753 sq ft) • hotel opened: 2005 • interior design: Neeo Selon Neo (Ghent) • bathroom amenities: Floris • pets not allowed • Friday and Saturday minimum 2-nights stay • private parking possible at a location nearby (charged) • nearest tram stop: 4-minute walk • Graslei: 5-minute walk • Flanders Opera: 6-minute walk • Design Museum: 6-minute walk

 The DNA: When Jan Rosseel and Marc Vergauwe met in design school, they could never have guessed that decades later they’d become the owners of a derelict 18th-century mansion.
 But in 2004, that’s exactly what happened; the interior designers bought a palatial townhouse in central Ghent, in need of complete restoration.
 18 months later, the stunning result was Hôtel Verhaegen, a private mansion turned maison d’hôtes, and an evolution in Dutch and French design.
 The owners design shop is located in the hotel.